-- gas (Allard, 2010).
-3-D studies of respective ejecta have shown that normal Strombolian activity produces scoria with VSD power law exponents of ~ 1 (Polacci et al., 2008, 2009), whereas the paroxysmal explosions display power law exponents of ~ 1.5 (Polacci et al., 2009).
-Furthermore, 2-D studies of the VSDs of basaltic scoria from the Fontana Plinian eruption (Costantini et al., 2010) at Masaya volcano, Nicaragua, and - from the 122 BC Plinian eruption of Etna (Sable et al., 2006), Italy, also display VSD power-exponents of ~ 1.5 when the measurements in the cited papers are converted from 2-D to 3-D. And, the VSDs of rhyodacitic pumices from the Plinian phase and py-oclastic flows of the Mt.
-Mazama eruption (Klug et al., 2002), Crater Lake, USA, follow a power law which has an exponent of ~ 1.8 when converted to 3-D. Although we rec- - ognize the need for further studies investigating the relationships between the powerlaw exponents of VSDs, magma composition, and eruption intensity, based upon these comparisons we hypothesize that in general the VSDs of low-to-moderate intensity eruptions are characterized by 3-D power-law exponents near 1, whereas the powerlaw exponents of VSDs of high-intensity eruptions are \sim 1.5 or higher.
-This relationship between the eruption intensity to the power-law exponent of the VSDs can thus be used as a key to the interpretation of natural scoria samples.
+power-law exponents of $\sim 1$ (Polacci et al., 2008, 2009), whereas the paroxysmal explosions display power-law exponents of $\sim 1.5$ (Polacci et al., 2009).
+Two-dimensional measurements of the VSDs of basaltic scoria from the Fontana Plinian eruption (Costantini et al., 2010) at Masaya volcano, Nicaragua, and from the 122 BC Plinian eruption of Etna (Sable et al., 2006), Italy, also display VSD power exponents of $\sim 1.5$ when the measurements in the cited papers are converted from 2-D to 3-D. And, the VSDs of rhyodacitic pumices from the Plinian phase and pyroclastic flows of the Mt.
+Mazama eruption (Klug et al., 2002), Crater Lake, USA, follow a power law that has an exponent of $\sim 1.8$ when converted to 3-D. Furthermore, the laboratory experiments of Blower et al. (2001) of bubble growth and simulated volcanic eruptions using analog materials demonstrated that the power-law exponents describing the VSDs of their samples increased with increasing explosivity; they attributed the increase in the power-law exponent to multiple nucleation events.
+Although we recognize the need for further studies investigating the relationships between the power-law exponents of VSDs, magma composition, and eruption intensity, based upon these comparisons we hypothesize that in general the VSDs of low- to moderate-intensity eruptions at a volcano are characterized by 3-D power-law exponents near 1, whereas the power-law exponents of VSDs of high-intensity eruptions are $\sim 1.5$ or higher.
+This relationship between the eruption intensity and the power-law exponent of the VSDs can thus be used as a key to the interpretation of natural scoria samples that have not suffered post-eruption modification such as turbulent mixing with water while above the glass transition.